wikimedia/pixel/README.md

 ### Installed extensions and skins

 Pixel ships with a number of MediaWiki extensions and skins already installed.
-Please reference the [Dockerfile-mediawiki](Dockerfile-mediawiki) file to see a list of these.
+Please reference the [Dockerfile.mediawiki](Dockerfile.mediawiki) file to see a list of these.